 When I was in my 20’s and lived in New York I went searching for some to make a chocolate bourbon pecan pie for a dinner party I was going to.
 I was shocked by the price of pecans and realized I wasn’t in North Carolina anymore.
 It was an ah-ha moment for me.

 You can make this with just about any nut you have in your pantry.
-You might have to add a little more liquid but other than that it should be almost the same amounts of all of the other ingredients.
+You might have to add a little more liquid, however it should be almost the same amount of all of the other ingredients.

-I think this goes well any place the you would think Nutella (or a vegan sub) would be welcome.
-I used it in The Kitchn’s Oatmeal Nutella Mug recipe in place of the non-vegan Nutella and I loved it.
-Let me know what recipes you use your turtle butter below in the comments.
+I think this goes well with anything you think Nutella (or a vegan sub) would be welcome.
+I used it in The Kitchn’s Oatmeal Nutella Mug recipe in place of the non-vegan Nutella, and I loved it.
+Let me know what recipes you use your turtle butter in by commenting below.
 I can’t wait to hear!

 The only time-consuming step is to cook the dates to soften them up.
 Really, that’s not much time at all.
 I used cacao powder because I have some in my pantry, but plain old cocoa powder would taste just as terrific.
 You can also add more maple syrup or dates if you’d like yours sweeter.